Kalia Law Firm

 How to Protect Yourself:

-• Check your title periodically to ensure that it has not been tampered with.
+• Check your title periodically to see if it was modified.

 How to Protect Yourself:

-• Always have a trusted real estate lawyer to review mortgage papers.
+• Make sure you always have a trusted real estate lawyer review the mortgage papers.

-• Report any loan offers that look suspicious because they seem to good to be true.
+• Report any loan offers that appear to be too good to be true.

-Scammers may pose as landlords, advertising properties that they don’t actually own.
-They request deposits or rent upfront and disappear once the payment is made.
-This is especially common with online rental listings.
+Con artists may pretend to be landlords and advertise properties that they don’t actually own.
+They demand deposits or rent in advance and then vanish as soon as payment is secured.
+This sort of thing is particularly prevalent with online rental ads.

 How to Protect Yourself:

-• Demand a signed lease agreement and verify the landlord’s ownership.
+• Insist on a signed lease and confirm the landlord’s ownership.

-• Be cautious of landlords who rush transactions or refuse to meet in person.
+• Be wary of landlords who hurry transactions or refuse to meet face-to-face.

-Some of these types of scams include people pretending to be the landlords of homes.
-They will ask for money in advance under the pretext that you are borrowing or depositing money, and once your payment has been made they disappear.
+Some of these categories of scams involve people impersonating the landlords of homes.
+They will demand money up front, telling you that you are borrowing or receiving money, and after receiving the money from you, they run off.

 How to Protect Yourself:

-• Research the property’s ownership through official land registry records.
+• Check who owns the property using official land registry records.

-• Hire a real estate lawyer to oversee the transaction.
+• Use a real estate attorney to handle the deal.

 How to Protect Yourself: